 Yes you can although they don’t develop in the same way they would in your cat.
-Children are by far most commonly affected, although they can infect people of any age.
+Infection is more common in children than adults.

 You will notice two phrases which are similar in this article.
 Cutaneous larva migrans (CLM) and visceral larva migrans (VLM).
 CLM most commonly occurs with hookworms and VLM with roundworms.
 VLM is far more serious than CLM.

 You can become infected with hookworms but they don’t develop into adult worms as they do in the cat.
 Eggs are shed in the feces of the cat (or dog) and develop into larvae in around 2-3 weeks.
 Infection occurs when a human comes into direct contact with these infective larvae, which are able to penetrate intact skin.
 They attempt to migrate towards the blood vessels (as they would in the cat or dog) but lack the enzyme necessary to penetrate the deeper layers of the skin and eventually die.

 This migration through the skin is known as cutaneous larva migrans (also called ‘creeping eruption’ or ‘ground itch’).
 Humans are dead-end hosts as larvae aren’t able to penetrate further than the outer layers of skin like they would do in the cat or dog and develop into adult worms.